-I’m in the most blah time of the marathon training schedule.
+I’m currently in the most blah time of the marathon training schedule.
 I call it The Abyss.

 The Abyss is part of the natural ebb and flow of motivation and enthusiasm that occurs during the marathon training cycle.